Createdd/Writing/2018/articles/DebugTFBasics.md

 As a reference I will provide my Github repository with the corresponding code.

+If you have trouble understanding the underlying code base for the text classification, I would recommend to go through the [tutorial](https://www.tensorflow.org/tutorials/keras/basic_text_classification) on the official Tensorflow page and start a **Google Colab** instance.

 ## 1. Fetch and print values within Session.run